fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 "%}

 {% include alert.html class='danger' title='Bring Paper Copies' text="
 We'll be doing a peer review session with your essays, so please bring TWO HARD COPIES of your essay to class.

+As we discussed, merge your essay from your fork into the main unm-historiography/intro-guide repository.
+I showed you how to do this in class, and made a [rough screencast of it](https://youtu.be/tLAaLmHkKZU).

-Print from the Intro Guide website!
+Once your essay is merged, print it from the Intro Guide website (not your fork)!
 "%}